Felipe de la Garza, the General who Captured Iturbide

 De la Garza was removed from military command of Tamaulipas.
 In 1827-28, he served as the federal deputy for the state.
 In 1829 he was again temporarily given the post of Commander General of the Eastern Interior Provinces.
 He helped defend Tampico against a Spanish invasion.
 In 1830 he was elected as a Mexican senator.

-Felipe de la Garza died on July 3, 1832 of tuberculosis.
+Felipe de la Garza died on March 29, 1832 of tuberculosis.
 He left an estimated 150,000 pesos in land, livestock and letters of credit to his widow, María Antonia de la Serna.
-Antonia, known as “la Generala,” was De la Garza’s second wife, married in 1824.
-His first was María Inés Arispe.
-Antonia remarried and lived to the age of 90.
+Antonia, known as “la Generala,” was De la Garza’s second wife, married in 1823.
+His first was María Inés Arizpe, who died in 1812.
+Antonia remarried after De la Garza’s death and lived to the age of 90.

 You might also enjoy: